Frank Beatty, 1929.

 come from rural areas.

 International Poster Gallery is proud to present Made in America: The Mather Work Incentive Posters, an exhibition of striking and unique American posters from the Roaring Twenties.
-Printed in Chicago between 1923 and 1929, the posters were designed to improve worker productivity and curb turnover during a time of economic expansion and plentiful jobs.
+Printed in Chicago between 1923 and 1929, the color lithographic posters were designed to improve worker productivity and curb turnover during a time of economic expansion and plentiful jobs.
 The traditional American virtues the posters promote are as relevant today as they were 80 years ago and represent a unique chapter in American advertising and economic history.

-While the posters can be seen as workplace propaganda or camp Americana, they are perhaps most interestingly viewed as a visual expression of the idealism and optimism of the rising nation.
+While these original vintage posters can be seen as workplace propaganda or camp Americana, they are perhaps most interestingly viewed as a visual expression of the idealism and optimism of the rising nation.
 President Calvin Coolidge pithily summed up in two sentences the ideology of the era in his 1925 speech to the Society of American Newspaper Editors: "The chief business of the American people is business...The chief ideal of the American people is idealism."

 This attitude sparked a movement known as Welfare Capitalism, in which employers voluntarily offered incentives such as reduced hours, higher wages, health insurance, and paid vacations in return for greater productivity and worker loyalty, while blunting the arguments of labor unions and socialists.

-Charles Mather, a Chicago-based printer seeking to use up excess capacity, saw opportunity in the movement and started selling factory owners subscriptions to his poster series.
+Charles Mather, a superb Chicago-based printer seeking to use up excess capacity, saw opportunity in the movement and started selling factory owners subscriptions to his poster series.
 The annual "campaigns" found ready acceptance in a workplace accustomed to Madison Avenue advertising techniques in government production posters recently seen during World War I. Mather's series however, was the first widespread employer sponsored program with the goal of corporate success and employee development.